patrsun/tello_gesture_control/docs/report.md

 ## Further Research
 While we weren't able to make any progress on the WIFI probing project, all three of us believed that the idea would be very interesting to explore.
-Not only could this help with search in resucue with applications such as victim identification, but it also presents an opporunity for us to apply our networking knowledge from school.
+Not only could this help with search in rescue with applications such as victim identification, but it also presents an opportunity for us to apply our networking knowledge from school.
 Further research with this topic would require a drone that is capable of acting as an access point and has the beaconing frames visible.